-Bring the Battle of Vimy Ridge to your class this year with the Vimy Foundation’s online educational resource Vimy 100 in the Classroom.
+Bring the Battle of Vimy Ridge to your class with the Vimy Foundation’s online educational resource Vimy 100 in the Classroom.

 This free, fully accessible, bilingual resource has been designed for high school students across Canada and includes lesson plans, resources, and activities for use in a variety of classes.